Governing Law and Regulations

 Comparison: State vs. Federal

-Oregon has developed regulations and programs to address GHG emissions in order to meet state-established GHG emissions reduction targets.
+• Rules.
+Oregon has developed regulations and programs to address greenhouse gas (GHG) emissions in order to meet state-established GHG emissions reduction targets.
 In addition, the state is working with other states to implement regional programs to monitor and control GHG emissions.